 Students with U.S. J.D.
 Degrees

 Students who believe that they have successfully completed equivalent courses may petition to substitute tax electives for these required courses.
+Because Income Tax Accounting is a tax accounting course as opposed to a course in financial accounting, waivers of this requirement are rarely granted and only in cases where a student has taken a similar course in law school.

 Students Educated Outside the U.S.

 Graduate students trained outside the United States must complete 20 academic credits.
-Sixteen (16) of these credits must be completed in courses listed under Taxation in the online curriculum guide including (i) The U.S. Income Tax: Principles and Practices and (ii) Corporate Income Tax Law I or Taxation II.
+Sixteen (16) of these credits must be completed in courses listed under Taxation in the online curriculum guide including (i) U.S. Income Tax: Principles and Practices and (ii) Corporate Income Tax Law I or Taxation II.